 Cash back credit cards are the most popular kind of rewards card and it’s easy to see why.
 Cash is versatile, practical, and straightforward to use, requiring far less fuss than what other types of rewards cards might warrant.
 Ranging from flat-rate rewards to bonuses for specific shopping categories, there are a lot of cash back cards to choose from— and this is where BestCards.com comes in.
-We have separated the best cash back credit cards from the rest of the pack to give you the top picks:
+We have separated the best cash back credit cards of 2022 from the rest of the pack to give you our top recommendations:

 This post may contain links from partner offers, and we may receive compensation when you click on links to these offers.
 Please see our advertiser and editorial disclosures above for more information.
 Citi is an advertising partner.

 Best for unlimited cash backEarn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.

 Citi Custom Cash℠ Card

 Best for accelerated cash backEarn 5% cash back on purchases in your top eligible spend category each billing cycle, up to the first $500 spent, 1% cash back thereafter.

 Savor Cash Rewards Card

 Best for entertainmentEarn unlimited 4% cash back on dining, entertainment, popular streaming services and at grocery stores.